openEOPlatform/documentation/getting-started/javascript/index.md

 ```

 To get detailed information about a single collection, you can pass any of the collection IDs requested earlier to `describeCollection` and get a full object of [STAC compliant Collection metadata](https://github.com/radiantearth/stac-spec/tree/v1.0.0/collection-spec/collection-spec.md) back.
-In this example we request information about the Sentinel-2 Level 1C data from Google:
+In this example we request information about the Sentinel-1 GRD data from Terrascope:

 ```js
 console.log(await con.describeCollection("SENTINEL1_GRD"));